Technical Calculator

 \(Root -1:\)

 Hence proved that there exist no actual roots that fully satisfy the given polynomial.
-You can also put in the given statement in the rational zero theorem calculator to verify your calculations.
+You can also use the rational zero theorem calculator to verify these calculations.

 Faqs: